This article is an opinion article, which reflects our collective experience.

 In security terms challenging your everyday processes and procedures by testing what you consider to be expected is part of the risk process.

-If you have considered all these points and have them in place, but then your organisation’s people or situation changes and do not retest or consider re-looking at your processes, a breach occurrence cannot be considered an oversight of adequate security, as the old saying goes ‘ignorance is no defence in a court of law’.
+If you have considered all these points and have them in place, but then your organisation’s people or situation changes and you do not retest or consider re-examining your processes, a breach occurrence cannot be considered an oversight of adequate security.
+As the old saying goes, ‘ignorance is no defence in a court of law’.

 The responsibility of upkeeping data protection and information governance rights and laws sits at the top of all organisations.